operas-eu/metrics_portal/src/pages/Docs/markdown/getting-started.en-GB.md

 The HIRMEOS metrics suite is made of:
 - [Identifier Translation Service][16].
 Used to normalise identifiers.
 - Drivers.
 Used to collect and normalise data from reporting platforms.
+- [Tokens API][19].
+Used to generate JSON Web Tokens to authenticate all the various services.
 - [Metrics API][17].
 Used to store and retrieve normalised data.
 - [Countries API][18].
 Used by some drivers to normalise geographical data.